 With no permanent residents and 99% ice, Antarctica has to be one of the most fascinating places on Earth.
 Visitor numbers to the continent are increasing year on year and it’s not hard to understand why this is.
-Would you want to visit Antarctica?
-We’ve collected ten of the most interesting facts about the continent – did you know any of this information?
+Would you want to visit?
+We’ve collected ten of the most interesting facts about Antarctica – did you know any of this information already?

 1. Antarctica is the coldest continent on Earth with the lowest recorded temperature reaching -89.2 degrees Celsius.
 In contrast, in 2015, scientists measured a record high of 17.5 degrees Celsius.

-2. Not only is Antarctica the coldest continent, it is also the driest, highest and windiest with winds reaching over 200mp.
+2. Not only is Antarctica the coldest continent, but it is also the driest, highest, and windiest with winds reaching over 200mph.

 3. Some people planning to work in Antarctica are required to have their wisdom teeth and appendix removed.
 This is to lessen risk as medical aid is limited on the continent.

 4. In 2013 the rock band Metallica played a gig inside a small dome on Antarctica for a crowd of 120.
 They are the only band to have played on all seven continents.

 5. Antarctica sits on every line of longitude, therefore technically falls under every time zone.
 It experiences 24 hour days of sunlight during summer and 24 hours of darkness in winter.

 6. Some parts of Antarctica haven’t experienced rain or snow in two million years.